TimotheePremat/Comparalem_DIACHRO_XI/README.md

 - the data I extracted from the NCA4 corpus for this talk;
 - the slides of this talk.

 Please note that the program is still in suboptimal form.
 A lot of optimization has to be done, and will be done.
 Yet, it is functional.
+The program has only been tested on Mac OS.